rkam/shairport-sync/CAR INSTALL.md

 ## The Basic Idea

 The basic idea is to use a small Linux computer to create an isolated WiFi network (a "car network") and run Shairport Sync on it to provide an AirPlay service.
 An iPhone or an iPad with cellular capability can simultaneously connect to internet radio, YouTube, Apple Music, Spotify, etc. over the cellular network and send AirPlay audio through the car network to the AirPlay service provided by Shairport Sync.
 This sends the audio to the computer's DAC which is connected to the AUX input of your car audio.
+### Notes

-Note that Android devices can not, so far, do this trick of using the two networks simultaneously.
+1. **Android:** Android phones and tablets can not, so far, do this trick of using the two networks simultaneously.
+2. **Volume Control, AirPlay 2:** In iOS 17 and later, if Shairport Sync is built for AirPlay 2, you won't be able to control the volume from your iOS device.
+This is because volume control settings are not sent from the iOS device to Shairport Sync in this mode.
+In practice, this should not be a problem -- you control the volume using the car audio's volume control, the same as any other source.
+3. **Volume Control, classic AirPlay ("AirPlay 1"):** if Shairport Sync is built for classic AirPlay, you can control the volume from your iOS device.

 ## Example

-**Important Note** This guide can not be used for the latest (time of writing: October 2023) version of Rasberry Pi OS (Bookworm) because the `dhcpcd` package is no longer part of the system.
-It does work for Rasberry Pi OS (Bullseye)
+If you are updating an existing installation, please refer to the Updating section below.

 In this example, a Raspberry Pi Zero 2 W and a Pimoroni PHAT DAC are used.
 Shairport Sync will be built for AirPlay 2 operation, but you can build it for "classic" AirPlay (aka AirPlay 1) operation if you prefer.
 A Pi Zero W is powerful enough for classic AirPlay.

 Please note that some of the details of setting up networks are specific to the version of Linux used.

 ### Prepare the initial SD Image
-* Download Raspberry Pi OS Bullseye (Lite) and install it onto an SD Card using `Raspberry Pi Imager`.
+* Download Raspberry Pi OS (Lite) and install it onto an SD Card using `Raspberry Pi Imager`.
 The Lite version is preferable to the Desktop version as it doesn't include a sound server like PulseAudio or PipeWire that can prevent direct access to the audio output device.
 * Before writing the image to the card, use the Settings control on `Raspberry Pi Imager` to set hostname, enable SSH and provide a username and password to use while building the system.
 Similarly, you can specify a wireless network the Pi will connect to while building the system.
 Later on, the Pi will be configured to start its own isolated network.
 * The next few steps are to add the overlay needed for the sound card.
 This may not be necessary in your case, but in this example a Pimoroni PHAT is being used.
 If you do not need to add an overlay, skip these steps.
   * Mount the card on a Linux machine.
 Two drives should appear – a `boot` drive and a `rootfs` drive.